 Are you that person that has a hard time falling asleep?
-Take a magnesium supplement, like Remag Magnesium, to help you prepare for a good nights sleep.
+Take a magnesium supplement, like Remag Magnesium, to help you prepare for a good night’s sleep.
 Magnesium helps relax your muscles and gives you a sense of well-being.
 This is something I take religiously every single night.
 Say it with me, “sleep and skin are friends!”

 Collagen makes up about 30% of the body’s total protein content.
 It helps your skin maintain elasticity and prevents your face from developing wrinkles.
 After you age, your collagen breaks down by 1% each year after you turn 21.

 If you are over 21, I highly recommend taking a collagen supplement.
 I have two brands that I use and really love.
-Those are La Sirene Collagen and Vital Proteins (grass-fed beef based).
+Those are La Sirene Collagen (marine-based) and Vital Proteins (grass-fed beef based).
 I know the owners of these companies personally and they go the extra mile to ensure the highest quality products!

 I noticed a huge difference in my skin after I started taking a collagen supplement.
 It really plumps up my skin and it made my hair grow super thick and really long.
-Drink it first thing in the morning before you eat anything.
-It is much better absorbed when you take it on an empty stomach.
+Drink it first thing in the morning before you eat anything because it is more easily absorbed when you take it on an empty stomach.